 But the better price is to back both teams to score.
-That’s happened in six of Albion’s seven away matches and – again – in the majority of Arsenal games in front of their own fans.
+That has happened in six of Albion’s seven away matches and – again – in the majority of Arsenal games in front of their own fans.

 Both teams to score is the pick of the bets and is available at 4/5 (1.80) with Bet365.

 For the value bet, that price for a Baggies win just looks far too chunky for a team five places higher in the league.
-After all, this isn’t a blip – we are in December.
+After all, this is not a blip – we are in December.

 Arsenal have lost their last two and are on a run of four without a win.
 Admittedly, Albion have also lost their last two but the last time that happened they promptly won four on the bounce.